 8. Encourage healthy habits

 A lack of sleep affects our ability to remember information and reduces our ability to avoid distractions.
 As well as this, sleep is also important for consolidating memories.
 Ensure sure your child gets enough sleep every night.
-School age children from 6 to 13 year olds need 9-11 hours of sleep every night and teenagers need 8-10 hours every night.
+School-age children from 6 to 13-year-olds need 9-11 hours of sleep every night and teenagers need 8-10 hours every night.

 The foods your child eats can also affect their ability to focus and remember information.
-Limit caffeine, sugar and saturated fats (the unhealthy fats) and encourage your child to eat foods with healthy fats (like fish, nuts and avocadoes).
+Limit caffeine, sugar and saturated fats (the unhealthy fats) and encourage your child to eat foods with healthy fats (like fish, nuts and avocados).
 It is also important that you don’t let your child skip breakfast because skipping breakfast makes them sluggish and makes them more prone to headaches and stomach aches.